-This sophisticated system increases the accuracy of your results by providing your surgeon with real-time information about the optical performance of your eye during surgery.
+This sophisticated system increases the accuracy of your results by providing your surgeon with real-time intraoperative information about the optics of your eye during surgery.

 Advanced technology lens candidates include individuals with cataracts that impair vision, as well as patients over age 45 who desire a full range of vision in each eye without corrective lenses.
 Patients with health problems, such as diabetes or a chronic infection, should wait until those conditions are under control before scheduling this procedure.
 You are not a candidate for an advanced technology lens if you have already undergone a cataract correction procedure.
 Your surgeon will perform a careful examination before making any recommendation.
 At that time, your eyes will be measured to determine the correct lens power for your advanced technology lens.